 Combined summary:

-- operations_kpi_summary — UNION ALL of headline numbers from both sub-domains.
-Taxi row: total trips, total revenue, average fare, revenue per mile, unique zones.
-IoT row: total devices, healthy/warning/critical counts.
+- operations_kpi_summary — UNION ALL view combining headline numbers from both sub-domains.
+The taxi row provides total trips, total revenue, average fare, revenue per mile, unique pickup zones, unique dropoff zones, and average trip duration.
+The IoT row provides total devices, healthy devices, warning devices, and critical devices.

 Layer 3 — Dashboard and Genie